Associate Data Scientist

 Pearson coefficient ranges from -1 to 1, with 1 indicating a perfect positive linear relationship, 0 indicating no linear relationship, and -1 indicating a perfect negativ...read more

-Q22.
-What is Central Mean Theorem?
+Q. What is the Central Limit Theorem?

 Central Limit Theorem states that the sampling distribution of the sample mean approaches a normal distribution as the sample size increases.